Home page

 “Port Said, Siwa, Upper Egypt — we learn about the cultures and dance traditions from Egypt’s different regions,” said Amira ElKouny ’18.
 “This event in Tahrir also has diversity in all the activities and even the audience.”

-ElKouny is an alumna who trains and performs with the student group AUC Folklore, a dance troupe that performed on campus on Saturday, April 12 at the Tahrir CultureFest.
+ElKouny trains and performs with the student group AUC Folklore, a dance troupe that performed on campus on Saturday, April 12, at the Tahrir CultureFest.

-“We’ve been training very hard for this event, every single day usually from 10 am to 4 pm to correct any mistakes and perform perfectly,” said electronics freshman Omar Mohsen, who performed in three out of four male dances on Saturday.
+“We’ve been training very hard for this event every single day, usually from 10 am to 4 pm, to correct any mistakes and perform perfectly,” said electronics freshman Omar Mohsen, who performed in three out of four male dances at the fest.

 AUC Folklore: ‘Like a Family’